mstarcfd/webapp-example/README.md

 pip install -r requirements.txt
 ```

 To install the M-Star Pre-processing Library, you will need to download and extract one of the M-Star CFD packages from the download site.
 Then modify your python environment using one of the methods documented here -- https://docs.mstarcfd.com/12_MStar_API/txt-files/installation.html .
-A python package has not yet been developed for the M-Star CFD Pre API, so this step is still a manual process.

 Now add the M-Star Solver to your PATH by sourcing the `/path/to/mstarXYZ/mstar.sh` file which is included in the above package you downloaded.